Pekkari/cpp-samples/README.md

-# README file for C++ programming project: Dungeon-Crawler Game
+# README file for the C++ programming project: Dungeon-Crawler Game

 This is a git repository for the programming project.
 Its directory structure is as follows: